12 Places to Get Money Orders (Near Me) with Prices and Locations

 • Limit: $1,000

 You can cash a money order at the post office as well.
-Check with your location for rules, regulations and fees on cashing money orders.
+Check with your location for rules, regulations, and fees for cashing money orders.

 Western Union has over 500,000 agents worldwide.
 You can get a money order from any Western Union agent that carries them.